What Is a Running Pace Calculator?

 | Z5 | VO2 max | Very hard, no talking | ~5K race pace or faster | Maximal aerobic capacity |

-Most training plans recommend spending 80% of your weekly volume in Zones 1–2 and 20% in Zones 3–5.
-This "polarized" approach builds endurance while allowing adequate recovery.
+Most training plans recommend spending 80% of weekly volume in Zones 1–2 and 20% in Zones 3–5.
 Use our heart rate zone calculator to find the heart rate ranges that define each zone for your specific physiology.

-The Boston Marathon is one of the most sought-after race goals in recreational running.
-To enter, you must first run a qualifying time at a certified marathon within the rolling qualification window, then hope your time is fast enough to get in — the cutoff typically ends up 2–5 minutes faster than the official standard due to field size limits.
+The Boston Marathon requires a qualifying time at a certified marathon.
+The published standard is the minimum — the actual cutoff typically ends up 2–5 minutes faster due to field size limits.

 | Age Group | Men BQ Time | Required Pace | Women BQ Time | Required Pace |